-At 100 ACREWOOD PRE-SCHOOL we have morning, afternoon and all day sessions.
+At 100 Acrewood Pre-school we have morning, afternoon and all day sessions.
 Parents are able to collect their child from the nursery flexibly within this time period.
-We ask them to be no later than the session end time, for example if they attend the morning session we expect children to be collected no later than 11.30, and afternoon or all day session no later than 2.30 OR 3PM as agreed .
+We ask them to be no later than the session end time, for example if they attend the morning session we expect children to be collected no later than 11.30am and afternoon or all day session no later than your designated time for pick up.
 We understand that some parents may arrive earlier to collect their child, which is acceptable.
 However, the full fees still remain in place for the allocated session times.